xdmushui/partner-center-sdk/develop/subscriptions.md

 apply at certain points in the life cycle, such as if a subscription is suspended or cancelled.

+>[!NOTE]
-**Note** The Subscription resource has a rate limit of 500 requests per minute per tenant identifier.
+>The Subscription resource has a rate limit of 500 requests per minute per tenant identifier.